Ed Wood: Relationships and marriages

 Wood was in a long-term relationship with actress and songwriter Dolores Fuller, whom he met in late 1952.
 She was in the process of divorcing her first husband Donald Fuller, with whom she had had two sons.
 Wood and Fuller shared an apartment for three years, and Wood cast her in three of his films: Glen or Glenda, Jail Bait and, in a very brief cameo, in Bride of the Monster.
 Fuller later said she initially had no idea that Wood was a crossdresser and was mortified when she saw Wood dressed as a woman for the first time in Glen or Glenda.
 The couple broke up in 1955 after Wood cast another actress for the lead role in Bride of the Monster (Wood originally wrote the part for Fuller but later reduced her part to a brief cameo appearance) and because of Wood's excessive drinking.
 Fuller relocated to New York City where she embarked on a successful songwriting career, writing for famous singers like Elvis Presley and Nat King Cole.
 Fuller died on May 9, 2011, at age 88.

 In 1956, soon after his breakup with Fuller, Wood married actress Norma McCarty.
 McCarty appeared as Edie, the airplane stewardess, in Plan 9 from Outer Space, and was recently divorced with two sons, Mike and John McCarty, from her earlier marriage.
 The marriage took Wood's friends by surprise; one night, Wood called everyone to the sound stage for what they thought was a cast party, but when everyone was present, Wood brought out a huge wedding cake and a preacher, and announced he was getting married.
 The marriage ended approximately one month later after McCarty discovered that Wood was a crossdresser, and while it has been reported that their marriage was annulled, according to film archivist Wade Williams, they neither annulled the marriage nor legally divorced.
 McCarty died on June 27, 2014, at age 93.

 Wood moved in with his friend Paul Marco for a short while after McCarty left him.
 Later in 1956, Wood met Kathy O'Hara in a bar one night where he was drinking with Bela Lugosi.
 O'Hara fell in love with Wood immediately; they were married in Las Vegas a short while later, and Wood always considered O'Hara his legal wife despite the fact that his first marriage had not been legally annulled.
 Wood and O'Hara remained together until Wood's death in December 1978.
 O'Hara never got along with his mother Lillian, calling her "a strict disciplinarian" who damaged Wood psychologically from early childhood.
-Wood occasionally sent money to his mom in the mail without O'Hara's knowledge.
+Wood occasionally sent money to his mother in the mail without O'Hara's knowledge.
 O'Hara died on June 26, 2006, due to esophageal cancer.
 She was 84 years old.